lmintmate/emacs.d/README.md

 ```

 I load a locally stored malyon.el file instead of the MELPA package version because I use [the version I forked from the repo used by MELPA](https://github.com/lmintmate/malyon), where I made a couple minor changes, such as [amending the error messages to account for the zblorb compatibility added by a previous maintainer](https://github.com/lmintmate/malyon/commit/e95759f5779553f64280ae0101610b03bf4eb9cd).
 If you don't care about these minor changes, you can use the MELPA version instead.

+[^1]: on my main Linux pc, and 24.3.1 on my 32-bit Windows pc (as this was the latest version that worked there).